rlugojr/gulpsetup/readme.md

 ### Changelog

++ 2014-04-22: Removed jQuery.
+Cleanup unused Gulp plugins not in use.
 + 2014-04-22: Refactor Gulpfile with separate partials in subfolders. require in base file.
 Use bascss-sass version.
 + 2014-04-18: Remove jQuery.
 Use BASSCSS and Ionicons with Bower.
 + 2014-02-19: Replaced ruby-sass with gulp-sass